tavor118/pj_python_interview_questions_and_answers/docs/index.md

 # Python Interview Questions and Answers

 This site is the collection of most popular Python questions and answers.
-Even it is still raw, it can be useful for someone.
-Open to any issue or PR to improve answers/questions.
+The site is still filling up.

 Repo - [GitHub](https://github.com/tavor118/pj_python_interview_questions_and_answers)